TwinFan/CSL2XSB/README.md

 ### Using several multiplayer clients in parallel - replacing root dataRef string

+**Note:** This problem is gone with "instancing".
+LiveTraffic introduces instancing with v2.0 in the course of updating for Vulkan/Metal support.
+Likewise, other multiplayer plugins will upgrade, too.

 Several multiplayer clients based on `libxplanemp` can in principle run in parallel.
 But it is the library, which registers the [CSL dataRefs for animations/lights](https://github.com/kuroneko/libxplanemp/wiki/OBJ8-CSL#animations), by which the objects (read: planes) learn about gear/flap extension ratio, lights etc. There can only be one plugin, which can control gear/flap/lights etc. of its AI planes.
 The others fail to register the CSL dataRefs and cannot control these details of their planes.

-LiveTraffic implements a temporary workaround for the situation: It offers to change these dataRefs, which usually all start with the text `libxplanemp/` to start with `LT/` instead.
+LiveTraffic up to v1.5 implements a temporary workaround for the situation: It offers to change these dataRefs, which usually all start with the text `libxplanemp/` to start with `LT/` instead.
 For this to work also all CSL objects, i.e. the `.obj` files, need to be changed to also use the `LT/` dataRef.

 `CSL2XSB` offers to perform this change using the `--replaceDR` option.
 On the command line you can enter any string.
 With LiveTraffic, only `LT` will work.
 The interactive version (see "Simple Usage in Windows" above) only asks _if_ the user wants to have it replaced and replaces it with `LT`.

-**Note:** CSL packages converted to a different dataRef root can no longer be used with any other client.
-This copy will only work with LiveTraffic and only if the root string is `LT`.
+**Note:** CSL packages converted to a different dataRef root can no longer be used with any other client nor with LiveTraffic v2.
+This copy will only work with LiveTraffic v1.5 and only if the root string is `LT`.

 ## Package-specific Information